robb-j/r0b-home/content/projects/deconf.md

 This includes the logic for the http routes and sockets needed and helpers to pull information from git repos and [pretalx](https://pretalx.com/).

 {% figure images[4].src, 'The API documentation, generated using typedoc.
-Used to explore the API' %}
+Used to explore the API.' %}

 This documentation is directly generated using [typedoc](https://typedoc.org), so you know it is up-to-date.
 The types are shipped alongside the UI and API libraries so there's help inside IDEs too.